bytebase/bytebase.com-old/content/docs/en/get-started/configure-workspace/add-an-instance.md

 Currently Bytebase supports **MySQL**, **PostgreSQL**, **TiDB**, **Snowflake** and **ClickHouse** instances.

 This document describes how to add an instance in order to synchronize databases.

 ## Prerequisites

 - **Workspace Owner** or **Workspace DBA** role
+- If you don't have an existing instance on hand, you can [add a local MySQL instance](/docs/get-started/install/local-mysql-instance).

 ## Add an instance

 1. Click **Instances** on the top bar.
 2. Click **Add Instance**.
 3. Enter **Instance name**, select **Environment**, enter **Host or Socket** and **Port**.